Jahid006/EfficientFuzzyTextMaching/readme.md

 ```
 ## Parameters
 - list_of_strings (List[str]): A list of strings to match against.
 - soft_similarity_cutoff (float): Minimum similarity score for an initial similarity matching.
 Range [0, 1].
-Default is 0.5.
+Default to 0.5.
 - hard_similarity_cutoff (float): Minimum similarity score for the final similarity match.
 Range [0, 1].
-Default is 0.5.
+Default to 0.5.
 - return_index (bool): If True, returns the index of the matched string in the original list_of_strings.
-Default is False.
+Default to False.
 - search_bound (tuple): Search boundary for matching, which updates the search space based on the boundary.
-Default is (-15, +15) characters.
+Default to (-15, +15) characters.

 ```python